-Creates a one-dimensional texture, using framebuffer data to define the texels.
+Creates a one-dimensional texture using framebuffer data to define the texels.
 The pixels are read from the current GL_READ_BUFFER and are processed exactly as if glCopyPixels() had been called, but instead of going to the framebuffer, the pixels are placed into texture memory.
 The settings of glPixelStore() and glPixelTransfer() are applied.

 The target parameter must be set to the constant GL_TEXTURE_1D.
 The level, internalFormat, and border parameters have the same effects that they have for glCopyTexImage2D().
 The texture array is taken from a row of pixels with the lower left corner at coordinates specified by the (x, y) parameters.
 The width parameter specifies the number of pixels in this row.
-The value of width is 2^m (or $2^m + 2$ if there's a border), where m is a non-negative integer.
+For OpenGL implementations that do not support Version 2.0, the value of width is 2^m (or $2^m + 2$ if there's a border), where m is a non-negative integer.